CrumrineCoder/VotingApp/README.md

 6. CSS touch up

 Issues:
-1. Replies with the same answer turn into one answer in the database
+1. Replies with the same answer turn into one answer in the database.
+This should be done, but still require the user to make more than 1 reply when creating the poll, or if there's only 1 answer than make users able to write their own answers.
 2. I suspect issues with  naming a reply something like null, user, question, or Open
-3. Check if the user selected an option before submitting the form
+3. Check if the user selected an option before submitting the form [fixed]